xtracthub/xtract-python/README.md

 currently only works with local files, need to modify read function for scanner GOL is just a random python file to test scanning features

+program currently scans GOL then writes to JSON